Protecting Our Avian Friends 2021

 This project allows us to partner with Enos Garcia Elementary School to develop youth outings designed to increase restoration knowledge and bird advocacy in young people.

 As the project moves forward, we will engage with four conservation easement holders and other private landowners along the Rio Fernando by running workshops and trainings to encourage bird habitat restoration focus along the Rio Fernando Corridor.

 We expect this exciting partnership will lead to:

-- More robust bird data is collected through expert and citizen-science engagement at Rio Fernando Park and along the Rio Fernando riparian corridor, to better understand resident and migratory birds and document restoration impact;
+- More robust bird data is collected through expert and community-science engagement at Rio Fernando Park and along the Rio Fernando riparian corridor, to better understand resident and migratory birds and document restoration impact;

 - Positioning Rio Fernando Park as a bird habitat conservation demonstration site, where members of the public can see the results of the restoration, conduct research, and access the lessons learned;